TAKBEDILNDASMU/react-calculator/README.md

 ## Installation

-Insall all the dependencies and run in with
+Insall all the dependencies and run with

 ```bash
 npm install